We call communism the real movement which abolishes the present state of things.Karl Marx, The German Ideology

 The antiracist movement, like all social movements under capitalism, will run aground if it does not sooner or later incorporate the structural power of labor.
 If our strategic vision can rise to the level of society as a whole, however, we can recognize that racism is the linchpin of American capitalism, and the central political link in the chain of ruling class power.
 Accordingly, the struggle against racism is not a side issue for organized workers, it is a key political struggle to which we have to bring our organized class forces.
 Socialists are at their most useful not when steering struggles against racism into the workplaces, but when steering workplaces into supporting the explosive class struggles against racism.

 Socialists should have a political horizon expansive enough to recognize that the antiracist struggle is not dropping unity on a class basis in favor of uniting on a race basis.
-Uniting against racism is what uniting on a class basis looks like.
+Uniting against racism is what uniting on a class basis looks like.28As Keeanga-Yamahtta Taylor put it, “Winning ordinary whites to an antiracist program is a key component in building a genuine, unified mass movement capable of challenging capital.
+Unity cannot be achieved by suggesting that Black people should downplay the role of racism in our society so as not to alienate whites—while only focusing on the “more important” struggle against economic inequality.”
 That the antiracist movement confronts the question of capitalist state power directly and answers this question with “abolition” is what it means to have a perspective on actually winning the class war.

 Abolition is Anti-Capitalism

 A growing proportion of the movement is making the salient connections between police abolition and the work that prison abolitionists have been methodically carrying out for decades.
 These organizers and theorists have always been clear that police and prisons are part of a vast prison-industrial complex, and cannot be abolished without fundamental transformation of our collective way of life.
-For so many of these demonstrators filling the summer streets, abolition is, in the words of Ruth Wilson Gilmore, “about abolishing the conditions under which prison became the solution to problems, rather than abolishing the buildings we call prisons.”
+For so many of these demonstrators filling the summer streets, abolition is, in the words of Ruth Wilson Gilmore, “about abolishing the conditions under which prison became the solution to problems, rather than abolishing the buildings we call prisons.”30See the online discussion from April, 2020, “COVID-19, Decarceration, and Abolition.”
+We can clearly add policing to the prisons noted here, not to mention the militarization and U.S. imperialism.

 These are the conditions of capitalist-induced social crises experienced most acutely and consistently by Black communities, Indigenous communities, and other communities of racialized people.
 They are the conditions of daily life: racial profiling, the community disinvestment behind food and service deserts, housing insecurity and inequality, the death gap in health care, educational inequality, and insults to dignity in the workplace.
 At bottom, these are social manifestations of capitalist social relations and class rule.
 Antiracist struggles against these conditions must inevitably confront these questions of property, state violence, and even imperialism in order to advance.